Oscar (1991 film): Plot

 Meanwhile, local police lieutenant Toomey is keeping an eye on the mansion, believing Snaps is going to meet with Chicago mobsters.
 Snaps' mob rival Vendetti believes the same and watches the mansion with his gang.
 Due to various people coming and going around the mansion in a short time, both Toomey and Vendetti become convinced of their suspicions.
-Things get even more complicated when the black bag containing the jewels is frequently mixed up with Nora's identical bag full of underwear.
+Things get even more complicated when the black bag containing the jewels is frequently mistaken for Nora's identical bag full of underwear.
 Believing Snaps uses the bags to smuggle money, Toomey and Vendetti each plan a hit on Snaps in the early afternoon.

-Anthony recovers the jewels and his statement of marrying Lisa by paying Snaps $50,000 in cash that he also has through further creative accounting.
+Anthony recovers the jewels and his statement of marriage to Lisa by paying Snaps $50,000 in cash, which he also has through further creative accounting.
 Theresa comes back to seek out Anthony, while Anthony gives the jewels back to Snaps after realizing that the money will not make him as happy as he was with Theresa.
 Touched, Snaps helps Anthony and Theresa reconcile.
 Poole and Lisa also announce that they are getting married after actually falling in love with each other.

-A new maid, Roxanne, arrives at the mansion due to Nora quitting to marry one of Snaps' business associates.
-It turns out that Roxanne is an old flame of Snaps' and as they talk, she reveals she was pregnant with Snaps' child, but never had the chance to contact him because her father forbade it.
+A new maid, Roxanne, arrives at the mansion due to Nora quitting to marry Bruce Underwood, one of Snaps' business associates.
+It turns out that Roxanne is an old flame of Snaps', and as they talk, she reveals she was pregnant with Snaps' child, but never had the chance to contact him because her father forbade it.
 Theresa is revealed to be Roxanne's grown-up child, making her Snaps' daughter after all.
-The impromptu celebration is cut short by the arrival of the bankers.
-During the meeting, Snaps senses the bankers are giving him a raw deal; they will not give him any actual influence in the bank's operations, despite the money he is willing to invest.
+The impromptu celebration is cut short by the bankers' arrival.
+During the meeting, Snaps senses that the bankers are giving him a raw deal: they will not give him any actual influence over the bank's operations, despite the money he is willing to invest.
 The meeting is interrupted by police officers and Toomey, who is embarrassed to find no money or gangsters present on site.
 He leaves the mansion just in time for Vendetti's car full of armed men to crash right outside.
 Toomey victoriously arrests the men.

-Despite his father's wishes, Snaps realizes that he would rather deal with gangsters and gunmen than "respectable" bankers, and decides to abandon his short-lived honest ways and return to a life of crime.
+Despite Eduardo's wishes, Snaps realizes that he would rather deal with gangsters and gunmen than "respectable" bankers, and decides to abandon his short-lived honest ways and return to a life of crime.
 Later, a double wedding is held for both his daughters.
 Oscar himself finally appears and objects to Lisa's marriage, but he is carried off by Snaps' men and the weddings end happily.